“I will work hard to represent you and I ask for your vote.”

 - Erin Hottenstein

-I’m excited to put my experience as a small-business owner, community volunteer, and parent to work for the betterment of my district and all of Fort Collins, where I’ve lived for more than 20 years.
+I’m excited to put my experience as an organizational management consultant, former small-business owner, community volunteer, and parent to work for the betterment of all of Northern Larimer County, where I’ve lived for more than 20 years.

 The Issues